Codecademy/docs/content/numpy/concepts/built-in-functions/terms/std/std.md

 ## Parameters:

-- `a` : The array of elements with which to calculate the std
+- `a` : The array of elements with which to calculate the std.

 - `axis`: The axis that the std will be calculated.
 The default will consider the array to be flattened, works on any axis.

-    - If *axis = 0*, this will calculate the std along the vertical axis.
+    - **axis = 0**: Calculates the std along the vertical axis.

-    - If *axis = 1*, this will calculate the std along the horizontal axis.
+    - **axis = 1**: Calculates the std along the horizontal axis.

-    - If this is a *tuple of ints*, this will calculate the std along multiple axis.
+    - **tuple of ints**: Calculates the std along multiple axes.

-- `dtype`: This is the type of data the std will calculate:
+- `dtype`: This is the type of data the std will calculate.

     - Interger arrays will have the default type of float64.